AnOliveBranch/SoupRoles/README.md

   - color
     - The hexadecimal or RGB color code for the bar on the left of the embed
     - Not required, defaults to dark grey
-  - channel
-    - The channel the message is in
-    - Not required, defaults to the current channel

 Example:
   - `/role embed update message:1069342907129139291 button:customButton content:Pronoun options`